After two weeks out fishing we made it back to port in Campbell River. We decided to have one final hurrah polishing off our final bottles of booze.

 As we heard Mt.
 Bachelor was still open for some spring shred so we drove to bend to indulge in another day on the mountain.
 Met up with Kim and we lucky to get half off tickets for the day to go explore Mt.
 Bachelor and Bend.
 After riding all day we had to go check out some new breweries.
 Thoroughly enjoyed Boneyard, Good Life, and had the check out the classic Deschutes.

 After Bend we made our way South to see iconic Crater Lake, Oregon on our way down to Lake Tahoe, California.

 Lake Tahoe, CA

 Brian was stoked to be back in Lake Tahoe as it is off season for tourism.
 With the town empty and weather on point, it was time for the locals to play.
 We took the first half day we got there to rest our weary bones.
-Jumped right into Beach Volleyball and a good spring touring session out near Kirkwood and a day up at Squaw.
+Jumped right into Beach Volleyball and a good spring touring session out near Kirkwood.
 With an average season of snow for the Tahoe basin, spring touring will be good for at least another month.